Type to search lessons across every grade and subject.

 Going further

-Order of operations carries forward unchanged through every grade that follows.
-Solving linear equations in the next strand (MA.7.ALG.1) leans on BEDMAS to unwind an expression — addition and subtraction first when isolating a variable, then multiplication and division, then squares and roots.
+Order of operations applies in every grade that follows.
+Solving linear equations in the next strand (MA.7.ALG.1) uses BEDMAS in reverse to isolate a variable: addition and subtraction first, then multiplication and division, then squares and roots.

-In Grade 8, exponent laws fold into the same ladder.
-In Grade 9, the order of operations sits underneath every algebraic manipulation, even though no one writes it on the page anymore.
-The convention isn't a Grade 7 trick — it's the floor everything else stands on.
+In Grade 8, exponent laws fit into the same ladder.
+In Grade 9, the order of operations governs every algebraic manipulation, even though most expressions don't write the convention out explicitly anymore.